framples/campaign/README.md

     The purpose of this repo is purely for fun.
 I am going to be a dungeon master for the first time in the next few months for a one-shot campaign with some friends.
 I thought why not make a website with several things included on it to help give my players information in regards to the campaign.
 It's a chance for me to design something fun and practical.

 ### General Terminology:
-_"DnD"_ = Dungeons and Dragons
+1._"DnD"_ = Dungeons and Dragons
-_"One-Shot"_ = A game of DnD meant to end quickly.
+2._"One-Shot"_ = A game of DnD meant to end quickly.
 Campaigns can stretch long periods of time - a one-shot is a rapid game that usually ends in one session.
 A fast paced, highly fun and intense game.

 ### MVP: